Long Island Construction Accident Lawyer

 The Statute of Limitations in Long Island

 The statute of limitations is an important aspect of any civil claim in New York, as it sets the deadline for filing a lawsuit.
-In the case of an injury claim stemming from a construction site accident, an injured individual has three years from the date of their injury to file the lawsuit.
+In the case of an injury claim stemming from a construction site accident, an injured individual has three years from the date of their injury to file their Long Island construction accident lawsuit.

 While there may be exceptions to this statute, failure to file an action within this three-year period could mean that a plaintiff loses the opportunity to recover damages.
 A proactive Long Island construction accident attorney could help an injured person gather evidence to support their claim and file a lawsuit that adheres to the relevant statute of limitations.

 Virtually all work sites are governed by labor laws, and New York Labor Law §200 specifically describes the duty that owners and contractors have to provide adequate equipment and devices for workers’ protection.
 This equipment includes adequate lighting, railings, and other provisions that may help ensure a work environment is safe for workers and others who may lawfully enter the area.